 - Emoji questions

-- Free text, for example to collect name or e-mail: we recommend to put these questions at the end
+- Free text, for example, to collect name or e-mail: we recommend putting these questions at the end

 Mixing up your questions will also keep your audience captivated.
 More importantly, it will ensure that they aren’t simply clicking through the answers without really reading them.
 You can see an example of various question types below: